alin1k/React-ToDoList/README.md

 # To Do List in React [![Netlify Status](https://api.netlify.com/api/v1/badges/2b22e7ed-ac8b-4da4-9eb0-0719e14c0a0d/deploy-status)](https://app.netlify.com/sites/todolist1518/deploys)

-This is a simple to-do list created in React.
-I made this project to re-learn React.
+### This is a simple To-Do List created in React.
+I made this project to re-learn React and learn about Redux.
+See project [here](https://todolist1518.netlify.app/)

 It is a simple CRUD[^1] application that lets you add as many lists as you want.
-Inside the lists you can add new list items, move them up or down and even remove items from the list.
+Inside the lists you can add new list items, edit them as you want, move them up or down and even remove items from the list.

-> [!WARNING]
+> [!INFO]
-> The project is still in progress and this is not the end result.
+> The code needs refactoring

+## What I would like to add to this project

+1. TypeScript
+2. Testing
+3. Firebase for Auth and for storing to-do lists for each user.

 ## Challenges I've encountered

 1. Creating a custom checkbox
 2. Deleting one item from the list
 3. Moving a checked item to the end of the list

 ## How I overcame these challenges